 “To us who passionately cherish the vision of a free human society, the present institution of marriage among us is a grim mockery of essential freedom….
 We deny without reservation the moral right of state or church to bind by force of law a relationship that cannot be maintained by the power of love alone….
 The highest relationship between a man and a woman is that which welcomes and understands each other’s loves.
 Without a sense of possession, there can be no exclusions, no jealousies.
 The creative life demands many friendships, many loves shared together openly, honestly, and joyously…”

-In 1918-19, Baldwin spent nine months in jail for refusing to register for the military draft.
-After his release in 1919, he joined the Industrial Workers of the World.
-And when the NCLB in 1920 was renamed the American Civil Liberties Union (ACLU), Baldwin became its executive director and went on to hold that post for the next 30 years.
+When the NCLB was renamed the American Civil Liberties Union (ACLU) in 1920, Baldwin became its executive director and went on to hold that post for the next 30 years.

-In the early 1920s Baldwin was an official with the Garland Fund, a major financier of Communist Party enterprises.
+In addition to his work with the ACLU, Baldwin in the early 1920s was the leading official of the Garland Fund, a major financier of Communist Party enterprises.

-Though Baldwin said he was not a communist, he visited the Soviet Union in 1924 and wrote glowingly about Stalin’s government and the great social experiment which was then being undertaken in that country.
-Embracing the view that Russia had become “a great laboratory of social experimentation of incalculable value to the development of the world,” Baldwin pragmatically viewed “repressions in Soviet Russia” as “weapons of struggle in a transition period to socialism.”
-That is, he saw such repressions as necessary avenues to a desirable end.
+Though Baldwin said he was not a Communist Party member, he visited Joseph Stalin’s Russia in 1924 and wrote that it had become “a great laboratory of social experimentation of incalculable value to the development of the world.”
+Pragmatically viewing the “repressions in Soviet Russia” as “weapons of struggle in a transition period to socialism,” he saw such abuses as necessary avenues to a desirable end.
 “I accepted the fact that civil liberties were not suitable for Russia,” he once averred.